COBRA continuation coverage for retirees is offered in the time of retirement and for covered family members upon the occurrence of certain events.

 Continuation coverage rights under COBRA

 The right to COBRA coverage was created by a federal law, the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA).
-COBRA coverage can become available to your spouse and children, if they are covered under the Plan, when they would otherwise lose their group health coverage.
+COBRA coverage can become available to you when you would otherwise lose your group health coverage.
+It can also become available to your spouse and children, if they are covered under the Plan when they would otherwise lose their group health coverage or other rights under the Plan.
 This section does not fully describe COBRA coverage or other rights under the Plan.
-For additional information about your rights and obligations under the Plan and under federal law, you should review this SPD or contact the Benefits Service Center at the telephone numbers or address listed under the Benefits Service Center at the end of this section, Continuation coverage, in the SPD.
+For additional information about your rights and obligations under the Plan and under federal law, you should review this SPD or contact the ExxonMobil Benefits Service Center at the telephone numbers or address listed under Benefits Administration in the Contacts for COBRA rights Under the ExxonMobil Retiree Plan section.

-Exxon, ExxonMobil, Mobil, XTO or Superior Oil Retirees, or their Survivors, or their covered family members contact ExxonMobil Benefits Service Center.
+- Exxon, ExxonMobil, Mobil, XTO or Superior Oil Retirees, or their Survivors, or their covered family members contact ExxonMobil Benefits (http://www.exxonmobil.com/benefits) or contact the ExxonMobil Benefits Service Center.

 What is COBRA coverage?